zief0002/toolkit/docs/02-r-and-rstudio-installation.md

 <div class="figure" style="text-align: center">
 <img src="figs/01-rstudio-and-r.png" alt="Workflow for using R: Once both appplications are installed on you computer, you will only interact with R through RStudio." width="60%" />
-<p class="caption">Workflow for using R: Once both appplications are installed on you computer, you will only interact with R through RStudio.</p>
+<p class="caption">(\#fig:unnamed-chunk-2)Workflow for using R: Once both appplications are installed on you computer, you will only interact with R through RStudio.</p>
 </div>

 <br /><br />